• Europes biggest bike selection

 Cleaning your brakes: Rim and disc brakes

-In this part, we will discuss rim and disc brakes, including rotors and calipers.
-When it comes to cleaning any brakes, we use disc brake cleaner instead of general bike cleaner or lubricant.
+This part will discuss rim and disc brakes, including rotors and calipers.
+When cleaning brakes, we use disc brake cleaner instead of general bike cleaner or lubricant.

 1. Rim brakes:

-• Clean the caliper: Rim brakes are fairly easy to clean.
+• Clean the caliper: Rim brakes are relatively easy to clean.
 Wipe the inside of the caliper, ensuring it's free of grime and mud.

-• Check the brake pads: After cleaning, inspect the pads for wear to see if they need replacing.
+• Check the brake pads: Inspect the pads for wear after cleaning to see if they need replacing.

-• Inspect the wheel rims: Also, check the rims of the wheels to make sure they are clean and not too worn out.
+• Inspect the wheel rims: Also, check the rims of the wheels to ensure they are clean and not too worn out.

 2. Disc brakes:

-• Clean the rotors: Spray the rotors with disc brake cleaner and wipe them down thoroughly.
+• Clean the rotors: Spray them with disc brake cleaner and wipe them down thoroughly.

 • Check the pads for contamination: